-We sort of made up our own chants (rather than me give them one) so that way they had more ownership and would remember easier.
+We made up our own chants (rather than me give them one) so they had more ownership and would be easier to remember.
 Again, the next day we did this as the review.
-A review doesn’t always have to be a paper and pencil task.
+A review doesn’t always have to be a paper and pencil task!

-As I’ve blogged about many times before, I’m in a 1:1 classroom and have found so many uses for Google Slides.
-My favorite is to create digital interactive notebooks for whatever we happening to be learning at the time.
+As I’ve blogged about many times before, in a 1:1 classroom I have found so many uses for Google Slides.
+My favorite is to create digital interactive notebooks for whatever we happen to learn at the time.
 I created several digital notebooks to practice with the vocabulary.

-In the Polygons Interactive Notebook, students had to use the drawing tools to show the shape, name the shape, number the sides, trace the sides, tell how many angles and sides, etc. Again, not only did it reinforce the vocabulary but they practiced learning the attributes as well (which of course involves all the previous vocabulary).
+In the Polygons Interactive Notebook I created, students had to use the drawing tools to show the shape, name the shape, number the sides, trace the sides, tell how many angles and sides, etc.

 These digital notebooks also include

 - animation to illustrate the mathematical vocabulary